-- Register for courses by completing a Registration Form and submitting it to the Department of Student Affairs.
-The last day for regular registration is the Thursday before the term begins. - 2.
-Register or add a course late beginning the Friday before the term begins and up through the second week of the term of a full semester (10 weeks or longer) with written permission from the course instructor.
-If the class is less than 10 weeks in length, the student may do a late registration or add within the first 20% of the term. - 3.
+- Register for courses by completing a Registration Form and submitting it to the Student Affairs Office.
+The last day for regular registration is the Saturday before the term begins. - 2.
+Register or add a course late beginning the first day of the term and up through the second week of the term of a full semester (10 weeks or longer) with written permission from the course instructor.
+If the class is less than 10 weeks in length, the student may do a late registration within the first 20% of the course. - 3.
 Drop a course up through the first two weeks of the term for any class 10 weeks or longer.
 If the class is less than 10 weeks in length the student may drop within the first 20% of the term. - 4.
-Withdraw from a course up to and including the week before final exams by completing and submitting a signed Official Withdrawal form to the Department of Student Affairs.
+Withdraw from a course up to and including the week before final exams by completing and submitting a signed Official Withdrawal form to the Student Services Office.